bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 1. Make sure you are in sync with Google Play Store!
 Learn how to
    * [register to Google Play Store and set up your project](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#register-to-google-play-store-and-set-up-your-first-project)
    * set up [Google Play API access](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#set-up-google-play-api-access)
-2. In your Bitrise Dashboard, go to Code Signing tab and upload the service account JSON key into the GENERIC FILE STORAGE.
+2. In your Bitrise Dashboard, go to **Code Signing** tab and upload the service account JSON key into the **GENERIC FILE STORAGE**.
 3. Copy the env key which stores your uploaded file’s url.

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
-4. Add the Google Play Deploy step after the Sign APK step in your deploy workflow.
+4. Add the **Google Play Deploy** Step after the **Sign APK** Step in your deploy workflow.
 5. Fill out the required input fields as follows:
-   * Service Account JSON key file path: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
+   **Service Account JSON key file path**: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
-   * Package name: the package name of your Android app
-   * Track: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set)
+   **Package name**: the package name of your Android app **Track**: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set)

 And that’s it!
 Start a build and release your Android app to the app store of your choice.